jmarcellusc/jmarcellusc/README.md

   - Uniform Manifold Approximation and Projection
   - DEM Kits: Analysis Surface Metrics
     - Slope: [4-Cell, N-S Gradients, (4,8,Weighted) Gradients]
-- I would like to extend special gratitude to Jeff Jenness.
-His invaluable toolkit and documentation have been foundational to my understanding of elevation surfaces over the years.
-With addition to more hillshade and curvature toolkits, I will be incorporating more of Florinsky methodologys on surfaces as his literature are highly regarded.
-Not yet available for download.
   - <img src="https://github.com/jmarcellusc/jmarcellusc/blob/main/Images/Imagery%20Sensing%20Toolkit.png" alt="Sample 1" width="50%">
 <br>